- Campus Life

 While the standards described below appear complicated, students only need to remember these general guidelines:

-Upon request from the student, the number of years remaining will be adjusted for students who have graduated and are working on their second degree.
-The calculation of years remaining will exclude credits attempted by the student in the old major that do not apply toward the new major.
+Upon request from the student, the number of years remaining will be adjusted for students who have graduated from Plattsburgh and are working on their second bachelor’s degree.

 |Years Completed||Minimum Earned to Attempted Credits||Minimum Plattsburgh Cumulative GPA||Years Remaining|